xen0vas/UserManager/README.md

 ### Installation Info

-* This application has been tested in 64bit Linux Debian distributions.
+* This application has been tested in 64bit Linux Debian and Ubuntu distributions.

 ### Succesfully tested in the following architectures